jalantechnologies/boilerplate-node/README.md

 In the `config` directory:

+- Consult/update `custom-environment-variables.json` for loading values via environment.
+This overrides any value set in files defined below.
 - Create `local.json` for local config.
+- Consult/update `development.json` for values at development.
+(The default env)
+- Consult/update `testing.json` for values at testing. `NODE_CONFIG_ENV` must be set to `testing` for this.
+- Consult/update `staging.json` for values at staging. `NODE_CONFIG_ENV` must be set to `staging` for this.
-- Consult/update `env.js` for loading values via env. `NODE_CONFIG_ENV` environment variable must be set to `env` for this.
+- Consult/update `production.json` for values at production. `NODE_CONFIG_ENV` must be set to `production` for this.
-- Consult/update `default.json` for default values.
+- Consult/update `default.json` for **constant values only**.

 **Entries**